glurp/nimgtkdsl/README.md

 # TODO
 * objectify (too much globals variables)
 * add style
-* make a bunch of widget
+* support a bunch of widget
+* tests unit
 * not yet a nimble module...